Girl Meets Fire

 Guineitos en escabeche served in a bowl with onions and green olives, a traditional Puerto Rican green banana salad

-Guineitos en Escabeche is a staple at Puerto Rican family gatherings, typically paired with Arroz con Gandules (rice with pigeon peas), Instant Pot Pernil (a faster version of the traditional pork roast), and Coquito, a creamy coconut and rum drink that's essential during the holidays.
+Guineitos en Escabeche is a staple at Puerto Rican family gatherings, often served with Arroz con Gandules, Instant Pot Pernil (Puerto Rican Pork Roast), and Coquito, the creamy coconut and rum drink everyone expects during the holidays.
+For a smoky twist, Puerto Rican Chicken Paella with Sausage and Plantain adds a bold, festive flair to the table.

 Jump To